What is the Product Line?

-This article has been a guide to what is Product Line and its definition.
-Here we discuss how does product line work along with examples, extension, analysis, advantages, disadvantages, and differences.
+This article has been a guide to what a product line is and its definition.
+Here we discuss how the product line works along with examples, extensions, analyses, advantages, disadvantages, and differences.
 You may refer to the following articles to learn more about finance.